demisto/content-docs/docs/documentation/readme_file.md

 For additional information you can view the full documentation for the command [here](https://github.com/demisto/demisto-sdk/tree/master/demisto_sdk/commands/generate_docs#generate-docs).

 #### New Versions of Existing Integrations
-In case documentation are being generated for a new version of an existing integration the `generate-docs` command will ask you to enter the path to the old integration .yml file in order to generate a section detailing the changes made in this version.
+In case documentation are being generated for a new version of an existing integration the `generate-docs` command will ask you to enter the path to the old integration .yml file in order to generate a section detailing the changes made in the current version.
 You can either enter the old integration path via a prompt in your terminal while the command is running or supplying to the `--old-version` flag like so:
 ```
 demsito-sdk generate-docs -i Packs/Nmap/Integrations/NmapV2/NmapV2.yml --old-version Packs/Nmap/Integrations/NmapV1/NmapV1.yml